Forests Information Page header

 Logging is a dead economic loss

-Victorians are paying for forests to be logged
+Victorians have paid for forests to be logged

 • In 2021 VicForests posted a loss of $23 million if government grants of $18 million are excluded from profits.